lananh223/FunnyDrawingApp/README.md

 + Choose brush size and colors
 + Save and share image to family and friends

-Version 2 is updating with the functions for:
+Version 2 is updating with the new features for:
 + Search images from Google Image
 + Show image as a sample for drawing
 + Update more colors and brush sizes